-Chatfield began detailed drawing at an early age and formal painting lessons at 14 when her father, a mechanical engineer, recognized her artistic potential.
-Before painting lessons began however she would study color theory.
-Only when she could reproduce every hue her instructor assigned could painting begin.
+Chatfield began detailed drawing at an early age and started formal painting lessons at 14 when her father, a mechanical engineer, recognized her artistic potential.
+Before her painting lessons began, however, she studied color theory.
+Only when she could reproduce every hue her instructor assigned did her painting begin.
 This early deep and organic understanding of color has shown itself in her work.

-Manet’s subtle palette and Picassos fluid line work were aspirations as well And as she began to free herself from the literal into the lyrical she was heavily influence by the whimsy of Gorky and deconstruction of Diebenkorn, Kline, de Kooning and Rothko.
+Manet’s subtle palette and Picasso’s fluid line-work were aspirations as well.
+And as she began to free herself from the literal into the lyrical, she was heavily influenced by the whimsy of Gorky and deconstruction of Diebenkorn, Kline, de Kooning, and Rothko.

 Art Students League, NY